drBenway/pixi-vn-wiki/start/character.md

 It can often be useful to have multiple types of the same character.

-A classic example of visual novels is to have a character "Alice" and a subtype "Angry Alice".
+A classic example of visual novels is to have a character "Alice" a subtype related to his/her emotional state "Angry Alice".
 The two characters have the same characteristics apart from one or more properties, such as the icon.

 In Pixi’VN it is possible by passing as parameter instead of the id instead of a string an object that contains the `id`, that corresponds to the id of an already existing character, and the `emotion`, that corresponds to the emotion of the character.